Neelpatel1604/Neelpatel1604/README.md

 - 👋 Hi, I’m Neelpatel
 - Checkout [My Website](https://neelbuilds.com/)
 - 👀 I’m interested in building and deploying websites
-- 🌱 I’m currently learning React, Java, Linux and Devops
+- 🌱 I’m currently learning Next JS
 - 💞️ I’m looking to collaborate on any of the tech projetc open to learn and explore
 - 📫 How to reach me?- Just email me on neel_patel2004@outlook.com
 - 😄 Pronouns: Neel